tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and are not included in the hash computations.

-Any records following a 1-RTT Finished message MUST be encrypted under the application traffic key.
+Any records following a 1-RTT Finished message MUST be encrypted under the appropriate application traffic key {{updating-traffic-keys}}.
 In particular, this includes any alerts sent by the server in response to client Certificate and CertificateVerify messages.

 ## Post-Handshake Messages

 TLS also allows other messages to be sent after the main handshake.
-These messages use a handshake content type and are encrypted under the application traffic key.
+These messages use a handshake content type and are encrypted under the appropriate application traffic key.

 ### New Session Ticket Message {#NewSessionTicket}